apache/qpid-protonj2/protonj2-client-docs/README.md

-# Qpid protonj2 Imperative API client documentation
+# Qpid protonj2 client documentation

 The docs are raw Markdown right now, we still need to put stuff in place to convert to other formats like HTML.